What is color blindness?

 This test is like the Ishihara test.
 This test is to detect when one is lacking blue receptors.
 It also determines if the colour deficiency is mild, moderate or severe.

-Frequently Asked Questions (FAQ) on Colour Blindness
+Frequently Asked Questions (FAQ) on Color Blindness

-While colour blindness has no cure, special lenses exist to increase the contrast and help with colour perception.
+While colour blindness has no cure, special color blindness lenses exist to increase the contrast and help with colour perception.
 Thanks to the Colorist System we are able to help people who are colour blind.

 These Colorist Systems can be worn as either contact lenses or spectacles.
 This gives colour blind people a whole new world of colour in their life.
 Colorist Systems can include Chromagen lenses, ColorMAX, Colorlite, Colorview and more.

-Treat Your Colour Blindness
+Treat Your Color Blindness

 Mr Stanley is dedicated in helping his patients with Vision problems overcome their visual roadblocks to achieve successful visual clarity.